 SA Facility Handbook 1.2 High School Diploma, GED - means a diploma or GED or their equivalent as recognized CC Facility Handbook 1.2 and accredited by the U.S. Department of Education or its equivalent at the state level.
 If a high school diploma is earned outside the U.S., it must be translated and evaluated by someone who is a member of the American Translators Association, a credential evaluation agency approved by the Bureau of Educators Certification, or an accredited college/university and must be determined to be equivalent to a U.S. high school diploma or GED or their equivalent.
-High school diplomas issued by private schools that are attending such services.
+High school diplomas issued by private schools that are registered with the Florida Department of Education will be accepted.